All Episodes Plain Text

 It's just what's right for you.

-And investing five years in one of the hardest places on the planet, It's going to pay dividends.
+And investing five years in one of the hardest places on the planet, it's going to pay dividends.

 It's different guys that I talk to.

-You mean off.
+You mean off?

-You're trying to be polite about it.
+Off is what you're trying to be polite about it.

 They're just a little off.